 Fees can vary quite considerably in the online share dealing space.
 Most platforms charge a dealing charge, which you will pay every time you buy and sell shares.
 Some will also charge an annual maintenance fee.
-This is why we suggest using a low-fee broker like eToro, which allows you to buy shares without paying any dealing charges or annual fees.

 What is the minimum number of shares that I can buy?